FilipNest/relativefiction/readme.md

 * longitude - current longitude
 * latitude - current latitude
+* country - the country the reader is in

 ### Conditionals

 Alongside variables, writers can put in logic to show text if some statements are true and some other text if they are not.

-Relative Fiction is powered by the Handlebars library (http://handlebarsjs.com) so you can do things like condition blocks.
-To make things easier, some logical helpers have been put in to help you.
+Master this bit and you can write stories that morph dramatically with the reader's circumstances.

+Relative Fiction is powered by the Handlebars library (http://handlebarsjs.com)\*.
+Instead of explaining how Handlebars here, the Handlebars documentation itself is best.
+Understand blocks and subexpressions and you'll have all you need.

+<small>* the previous version had a probably impressive but hugely unnecessary template language of its own.
+It's now switched to a library.</small>

+Below are some of the extra Handlebars helpers that have been added to make your stories easier to write.

 These are: